jaeblaezdacoder/tyro-pi/README.md

 1. Download Pi Imager --> [Official Raspberry-Pi Imager](https://www.raspberrypi.com/software/)
 2. Insert microSD card into card slot on your computer.
 (I recommend 64GB microSD card at minimum)
 - For this setup, we will be installing a 64-bit version of the PI OS manually.
-- I have included the link to the [raspios_lite_arm64](https://downloads.raspberrypi.org/raspios_lite_arm64/images/raspios_lite_arm64-2021-11-08/)Pi OS image file for download.
+- I have included the link to the [raspios_lite_arm64](https://downloads.raspberrypi.org/raspios_lite_arm64/images/raspios_lite_arm64-2021-11-08/) Pi OS image file for download.
 (Choose the file that has the single .zip extension)
 3. *Use Custom* from the *OS Select* tab on the imager
 4. Navigate to the 64bit-lite image in *Pi-Images* folder and select to make boot disk from microSD card
 5. Eject microSD card and reinsert to make an .ssh file